Dachi-Gomiashvili/War-Predictor/readme.txt

 open the file war_Predictor_2.py in its directory , and write function : War_Predictor_2(year,country1,country2), where in which you are interested to know how many predicted years are left before the possible war, and country1/country2 should be two countries based on their world bank names, provided the data for some economic varaibles are avaliable in interested year, the model will provide prediction else it will tell you that there is no sufficient data.
+HOWEVER! please try to predict wars that make sense based on geopolitical/politicla logic, since this is pure numeric statistical model , and does not take into consideration non-numeric information (whether countries have border, or any reason of war).